Realsid/databricks-spark-certification/README.md

   <img src="https://github.com/Realsid/databricks-spark-certification/blob/master/assets/db-logo.png">
 </p>

 Welcome to guide to databricks spark certification !
-This repository serves to guide serves the following purposes:
+This repository will help you:
 1. Learn about [Apache Spark framework](https://spark.apache.org/)
 2. Learn to use [pyspark](https://spark.apache.org/docs/latest/api/python/index.html) in databricks enviroment
 3. Learn about the topics that are required study for the clear [CRT020](https://academy.databricks.com/exam/crt020-python) examination